tfpf/graph-plot/README.md

 ## DPI Settings
 If the plot doesn't look quite right, try playing around with the DPI parameter before adjusting anything else.
-In the file `dandy.mplstyle`, search for `figure.dpi` and change the value next to it.
+In the file `light.mplstyle`, search for `figure.dpi` and change the value next to it.

 In my experience, a value of 120 produces pretty graphs on a 1080p screen,